yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >    {% snippet  faqs/galaxy/collections_build_list.md name="varVAMP Polio1 qpcr threshold 0.8 + BLAST" %}
 {: .hands_on}

-The newly designed primer schemes can be checked again with the "Amplicon locations" file.
+The newly designed primer schemes can be checked again with the files *"qPCR amplicon details"* and *"Primer details"*.
 We have prepared some questions for you to assess your understanding:

 > <question-title></question-title>
 >